Last modified: Aug 13, 2024

 NACS/J3400 (Tesla)

-The standard says it can deliver up to 250 kW of power with a maximum of 1000 Volts.
-Ford announced May 25.
-2023, they will add a NACS port on their models from 2024 in North America.
-GM Followed on June 08.
-2023.
+The standard allows it to deliver up to 250 kW of power with a maximum of 1000 Volts.
+Ford announced on May 25, 2023, that they will add a NACS port to their models from 2024 in North America.
+GM followed suit on June 8, 2023.

-Since then all major manufacturers has informed that they will change to NACS.
+Since then, all major manufacturers have announced they will switch to NACS.

 NACS connector / Tesla connector

-NACS is smaller and lighter than CCS Combo 1, which makes it easier to handle and plug in.
+NACS is smaller and lighter than CCS Combo 1, making it easier to handle and plug in.

 NACS connector / Tesla connector compared with CCS Combo 1